zaxor0/zwerchhau/README.md

 | Light | -2 / -1 | leather, studded leather |
 | Medium | -4 / -2 | chainmail, beastplate, hide |
 | Heavy | -6 / -3 | platemail, scalemail |

+#### Shields
+Whether a buckler, heater, or tower shield, all shields provide a +1 bonus to parry.

 ## Combat
 All attacks are opposed checks, but the action performed is chosen by a dice roll.
 One versus one combat is simple enough, both sides roll 1d6.
 However, if the scenario is one versus two or more, the one may opt for a defensive stance.